ADSL Nation

 Contact Support

-This cable is used for and works well for voice, ISDN and now ADSL as its twisted pair construction provides some resistance to interference.
-A good long run of CW1308 cable can be used for ADSL, 50m can typically be easily achieved without any degradation.
+This cable is used for and works well for voice and ADSL as its twisted pair construction provides some resistance to interference.
+As the CW1308 cable is essentially the same spec cable is used throughout the whole telephone network, it known to work well.
+A good long run of CW1308 cable can be used for ADSL, 50m can typically be easily achieved without any noticeable degradation.
+CW1308 is a economical way to ensure a reliable connection and its reliably small diameter means it is not unsightly and easy to pin to skirting boards etc.